 Tips 6: How to Fertilize Tomatoes in Florida

-In the beginning, stage tomato plants need more nitrogen to develop stems and leaves.
-During flowering and fruiting time they need less nitrogen and more phosphorus and potassium.
+In the beginning, stage, tomato plants need more nitrogen to develop stems and leaves.
+During flowering and fruiting time, they need less nitrogen and more phosphorus and potassium.

-Besides the tomato plants also need some micronutrients like calcium, magnesium, and sulfur to grow healthy and juicy tomatoes.
+Besides, tomato plants also need some micronutrients like calcium, magnesium, and sulfur to grow healthy and juicy tomatoes.

 Tips 7: How to Water Tomatoes in Florida

 Florida is warmer than other states of America.
 So, you need to ensure proper irrigation for your tomato plants.
-Overwatering and less water supply both will be harmful to your tomatoes.
-So, you need to maintain a schedule watering for your plants.
+Overwatering and less water supply will both be harmful to your tomatoes.
+So, you need to maintain a schedule for watering your plants.

 There are different types of watering methods you can apply to water tomatoes effectively.

 Always check the soil around your plants before watering.
 Push your finger inside the topsoil around 2 inches.
-If you feel its dry then water them.
+If you feel it’s dry, then water them.